takp/stock-price-predictor/report.md

 ### Metrics

 I use MSE (Mean Squared Error) to evaluate the prediction.
 To lessen the error between the prediction and the actual, I think the MSE is suitable for this problem.
+Because all datasets are normally distributed and so that the MSE will work correctly.
+(Please refer to the distribution histogram later.)

 ## II.
 Analysis